ROCm/MIOpen/docs/how-to/use-nhwc-batchnorm-in-pytorch.rst

 Verifying NHWC Batchnorm use with MIOpen
 =================================================

-For some operations, it can be difficult to determine the backend and memory format that were used.
+For some operations, it can be difficult to determine the backend and memory format used.
 To verify whether MIOpen is being used and whether the memory format is NHWC or NCHW, run your program with the following environment variable: